I defy anyone to have a car and not have to deal with that perennial car maintenance and car repair problem: car scratches.

 Scratches obviously come in different shapes and sizes.
 How severe they are will directly affect how much they cost to repair.

-There are usually four main layers to your car’s finish (I go over them in more detail in my blog, ‘How to fix deep scratches on a car’).
+There are usually four main layers to your car’s finish.
 First of all, you’ve got the bare metal of the car, then you’ve got the undercoat/primer layer.
 Next is the actual layer of paint.
 Finally, you’ve got several layers of clear coat to protect everything.

 How the type of scratch affects the cost of your repair